 - Each arts centre will arrange social and environment projects moreover special visit to several historical places as well as renowned tourist destinations for awardees.

-- Prior to their residency at arts centres, awardees should participate in one-week orientation in Jakarta and will learn issues such as the aim and objectives of the Scholarship; Introduction to Indonesian Culture; Indonesian contemporary arts and cultures, Information about the activities and curriculum offered by the art centers, etc. All awardees will perform in art and cultural night titled “Indonesia Channel” to remark the closing of the program program.
+- Prior to their residency at arts centres, awardees should participate in one-week orientation in Jakarta and will learn issues such as the aim and objectives of the Scholarship; Introduction to Indonesian Culture; Indonesian contemporary arts and cultures, Information about the activities and curriculum offered by the art centers, etc. All awardees will perform in art and cultural night titled “Indonesia Channel” to remark the closing of the scholarship program.
 The “Indonesia Channel” is scheduled to be held on 21 June 2018.
 Awardees will return to their respective countries on the following days.

-Award: The sponsorship will cover:
+Scholarship Award: The scholarship will cover:

 - Tuition fee (including extra-curricular activities);